 While you’re on an electronics kick, make sure to check and change all the batteries in your smoke and carbon monoxide detectors if you haven’t already.
 (Tip: It’s best to do this at Daylight Saving so you never forget.)

 Planning Task: Digital Devices

 We’ve seen more and more instances of valuable digital devices being rendered worthless because the owner didn’t provide access to anyone they trusted.
 This has nothing to do with the government or law enforcement.
 This is about making sure your spouse can get family photos from your account or a grandchild can still play games on grandma’s iPad.
 (Related Read: Is Apple Evil For Not Giving iPad Password To Widow?)

-There are many different kinds of hardware that qualify as digital property, primarily because they contain digital information about, created, and purchased by you (digital music, movies, ebooks, etc.).
+There are many different kinds of hardware that qualify as digital property, primarily because it contains digital information about, created, and purchased by you (digital music, movies, ebooks, etc.).
 Also, the hardware and content has value as well:

 - Smartphone/Mobile Phone

 If the device requires a passcode, keep a list somewhere among important papers that your family can find if something happened to you.
 You can also write down a general idea of what’s on that device, especially backup hard drives.
 It's a great excuse to use that label maker (example: family vacation photos and videos; mom's computer backup).
 [Dig Deeper: A Helpful Overview Of All Your Digital Property And Digital Assets]

 How do you keep all your documents, receipts, and other important paperwork organized?
 Are they neatly stacked in a filing cabinet, or strewn everywhere and stuffed into drawers to be dealt with later?